 - Brooklyn Bedding is resilient/bouncy; L&L has a slow-moving, pure memory foam feel

 The Loom and Leaf has two layers of memory foam, over a transition foam layer, over a support polyfoam layer.
-The memory foam layers have 4 lb. and 5 lb. densities.
+The memory foam layers have 4 lb. and 5 lb. densities, so the materials are high quality and should last a very long time.
 Learn more in my Loom and Leaf mattress review.

 Both mattresses use good materials that should be very durable for most people.
 The difference really is in the overall feel.
 Brooklyn Bedding is bouncy and resilient.
 The mattress conforms well, and you definitely feel that you sleep “on” the mattress.